IOPConnect

 Clifford Paterson Medal and Prize

-For exceptional early-career contributions to the application of physics in an industrial or commercial context in large and SME businesses
+For exceptional early-career contributions to physics in business.

 About Clifford Paterson